 Let's look at the graph above.
-When you first add chlorine to water, it immediately begins to oxidize metals like iron and manganese.
+When you first add chlorine to water, it immediately begins to oxidize metals like iron and manganese, which reduce chlorine.
 This initial reaction wipes out a certain portion of chlorine, which is why nothing shows up on the graph until point (A).
-As you continue to add chlorine to water, it reacts on contact with other contaminants—not just germs, but non-living organics too—which creates byproducts.
-The ammonia and nitrogen-based contaminants (NH3) become variations of chloramines when met with chlorine.
-This will be explained more in depth in a moment...but know that chloramines actually carry some disinfection potential, therefore adding to the total chlorine level...initially.
+As more chlorine is added to water, it reacts on contact with other contaminants—not just germs, but non-living organics and nitrogen compounds too—which create byproducts.
+Organics are carbon-based, and get oxidized by chlorine, further reducing it.
+But nitrogen?
+Nitrogen is not oxidized so easily.

 The chemical reaction that creates Monochloramine (NH2Cl) looks like this:

 Ammonia + Hypochlorous Acid yields Monochloramine + Water